Read Matthew 28:16–20. (Part 2 of 3)

 - “The missionary question is not, where are there unbelievers? and then send a missionary there.
 There are unbelievers everywhere!
 The missionary question is, where are there peoples who don’t have any Christians in them?
 That’s the missionary question” (John Piper).

 Should this influence our mission strategy?
 Explain.

 Are these the great realities of your heart?
+Are these the great realities of the Church?
 Explain.